 Repeated hernia repair and abdominoplasty

 Without weight loss it is likely that your 4th surgery will undoubtedly result in a 5th surgery.
 I agree that you would, at this point most likely benefit from a "separation of parts" repair of your anterior abdominal wall.
 Understand that this is pulling out all the stops to repair your hernia and could result in a final cure to your problem but why would you jeopardize this by remaining at your current weight which is the most probable cause of your previous herniorrahphy failures?

 Tummy tuck is a good approach to hernia repair

-Abdominoplasty or tummy tuck gives exposure to the entire abdomen and is an excellent approach to hernia repair.
-Often hernia repair is a planned part of the abdominoplasty procedure and it is typical to repair an umbilical hernia from pregnancy, or a small ventral or incisional hernia from gastric bypass procedures as the abdominplasty is performed.
+Abdominoplasty, or tummy tuck, gives exposure to the entire abdomen and is an excellent approach to hernia repair.
+Often hernia repair is a planned part of the abdominoplasty procedure and it is typical to repair an umbilical hernia from pregnancy, a small ventral, or incisional hernia from gastric bypass procedures, as the abdominplasty is performed.